CharlesKariuki-001/AI-Lab/README.md

 ---

 ## My AI Journey Here
 Started with simple classifiers, now pushing boundaries like AI for SDGs.
-AI-Lab is my proof-of-concept zone—experiments that show I can train, deploy, and secure models.
+AI-Lab is my proof of concept zone experiments that show I can train, deploy, and secure models.
 Inspired by late-night Kaggle sessions, it's raw learning with real results.

 ## Planned Builds
 - End-to-End ML: From data to deployment.